 We meet for support in our practice, aspirations, chanting, silent meditation and dharma talks.
 No dress code, come as you are.

 Learn the basics of mediation in a non-judgmental environment and experience communal meditative practice.

-- Annual Intro to Buddhism Course
+- Three times a year we offer an Intro to Buddhism Course

 - Going for Refuge Ceremony:

 The fundamental aim of Buddhism is Awakening for the sake of all beings.
 Traditionally Buddhists express this aspiration by ‘Going for Refuge’ to the Buddha, his Dharma (teaching) and the Sangha (spiritual community) – or the Three Jewels, as they are called.
-For those who want to formally become a Buddhist this is the ceremony.
+For those who want to formally become a Buddhist, this is the ceremony.
 See TI Sarana Ceremony

 - Annual Retreats

 - Spiritual Friendships / A safe place to open up your heart